plutoniumm/DynamicContinent/README.md

 ## Usage

 1. Launch **MewNotch**.
-2. Adjust the volume or brightness using the keyboard or Touch Bar.
+2. Adjust the volume or brightness.
 3. Enjoy the sleek visual feedback right on the notch!

 ## Roadmap

-- [ ] Add support for different types of HUD UIs.
+- [✓] Add support for different types of HUD UIs.
-- [ ] Allow users to toggle HUD usage.
+- [✓] Allow users to toggle HUD usage.
+- [✓] Icon in Menu bar to show app's running status.
+- [ ] Explore Music player integeation and possible usage.
 - [ ] Explore additional notch-based utilities.

 ## Contributing